maskarade/Android-Orma/README.md

 The answer is that I need ORM that have the following features:

-* Fast
+* As fast as hand-written code is
 * Model classes must have no restriction
   * They might be POJO, Parcelable and/or even models that are managed by another ORM
   * They should be passed to another thread
 * Database handles must be instances
-  * Not a singleton nor static-method based
+  * Not a singleton nor static-method based class
 * Automatic migration
   * For what can be detected logically
   * i.e. simple `add column` and `drop column`